reframejs/reframe/docs/intro.template.md

 progressively,
 one Reframe part at a time.
 Reframe is slim
-so that ejecting everything leaves you with only ~500 LOC.
+and ejecting everything leaves you with only ~500 LOC.

 **Removable** -
-If you eject all Reframe parts then you effectively get rid of Reframe:
+Ejecting all Reframe parts effectively removes Reframe:
-Your code then doesn't depend on @reframe packages but only on do-one-thing-do-it-well libraries (such as React, Express, Webpack, etc.).
+Your code then doesn't depend on @reframe packages but only on do-one-thing-do-it-well libraries (such as React, Express, Webpack, ...).

 **Rapid Prototyping** -
 When starting out,
 you most often don't know what stack is right for you.
 Reframe embraces that:
 You can change your app's stack at any time.
-You don't know whether you need SSR or not?
+You don't know whether or not you need SSR?
-Start with your best guest and change your stack as you go.
+Start with your best guest and add/remove SSR as you go.

 !INLINE ./top-link.md #contents --hide-source-path